Businesses’ requests far outweigh $242 million Minnesota relief package

 The money started landing in bank accounts following Gov. Tim Walz's shutdown order and a disappointing holiday season for many businesses.
 Some owners were also hit by annual municipal fees and license payments due around the start of the year.

-Urban Growler was at bare bones staffing, down from more than 50 workers to around 20, Loch said.
-They had turned down the heat to save money and stopped trash collection, calling to have someone pick it up only when it was full.
+Urban Growler was at bare bones staffing, down from 50 workers to around 20, Loch said.
+They turned down the heat to save money and stopped trash collection, calling to have someone pick it up only when it was full.

 Loch was applying "for every grant I can see," but said the $25,000 from the state COVID relief package showed up unannounced.
 She had qualified for a subset of the state relief bill aimed at restaurants, bars, gyms and bowling centers.
 That $88 million portion of the package gave money to certain businesses that had to temporarily close or reduce activity in November through January as the state clamped down on their operations to prevent the spread of the coronavirus.

 More than three-quarters of that funding, $67.3 million, had been mailed to 3,891 businesses as of Feb.
 2, according to the most recent data from the Department of Revenue.
-The overwhelming majority of the grants had gone to restaurants and bars.
+The vast majority of the grants went to restaurants and bars.

-"Another shutdown would probably kill us," Park said.
-"We're chasing our bills from the first shutdown."

-The third component of the state relief package was $14 million for movie theaters and convention centers.
-DEED data show $13 million of that has been given out so far, with aid ranging from $15,000 for the Roso Theater, a movie theater in Roseau, to $500,000 each for large convention centers in Duluth, St. Paul, Minneapolis, Shakopee and Rochester.
+Another component of the state relief package was $14 million for movie theaters and convention centers.
+DEED data show $13 million of that has been given out so far, ranging from $15,000 for the Roso Theater, a movie theater in Roseau, to $500,000 each for large convention centers.

 "Every dollar raised is critical to AMC's survival during these Coronavirus-impacted times," AMC spokesman Ryan Noonan said in a statement.

 In Morris, C.J.
-Fromm predicted his Fire Side restaurant and Met Lounge bar and grill would have been able to survive even if they hadn't received a $27,000 check from the state.
+Fromm predicted his Fire Side restaurant and Met Lounge bar and grill could have survived without the $27,000 they got in state aid.
 But the small businesses he and his wife run would have been struggling with delayed bills for months.
-The father of two said they have gone from working 40 to 50 hours a week to 70 hours during the pandemic.
+The father of two said they have gone from working 40 to 50 hours a week to 70 hours.
 And for the last year, he has not put a dollar in his retirement account or his children's college savings accounts.

 Every day they spend an hour sanitizing the businesses, Fromm said.
 His top priority for state leaders is not additional aid, but building people's confidence that they can safely return to restaurants and bars.